JustLikeCheese/NexToast/README.md

 # What's this?

-This is a simple library to bypass the icon and text added by Android 12 Toast.
+This is a simple library to bypass the icon and two-line text limitations added by Android 12 Toast.

 ## How to use?